How Kiss Continued Their ’70s Streak on ‘Rock and Roll Over’

-The record’s sound was deliberately stripped down compared to its predecessor, the recently reissued ‘Destroyer,’ which broke new commercial ground for the band but was criticized by some fans for its highly polished production.
-Kiss recorded ‘Rock and Roll Over’ in an empty theater with a mind towards capturing the live concert sound fans responded to so strongly.
+The record’s sound was deliberately stripped down compared to its predecessor, Destroyer, which broke new commercial ground for the band but was criticized by some fans for its highly polished production.
+Kiss recorded Rock and Roll Over in an empty theater, hoping to capture the live and onstage feeling that fans responded so strongly to.

 It ended up being another in a long series of successes for Kiss, who, at the time, were on an unstoppable commercial roll.
 The record just missed the Top 10 on the album chart and was certified platinum about a year later.

 The Top 100 Rock Albums of the ’70s